multixscale/cvmfs-tutorial-hpc-best-practices/docs/troubleshooting.md

-When you experience problems with getting access to a CernVM-FS repository, it can be tricky to figure out what the actual underlying cause is, giving the complexity of a typical CernVM-FS setup.
+When you experience problems with getting access to a CernVM-FS repository, it can be tricky to figure out what the actual underlying cause is, given the complexity of a typical CernVM-FS setup.

 In this section we provide some guidelines on how to troubleshoot some potential problems you may run into with CernVM-FS.